Jenni-Foued/holbertonschool-interview/0x0F-starwars_api/README.md

 # <div align="center">0x0F-starwars_api</div>

-A script that prints all characters of a Star Wars movie:
+A script that prints all characters of a Star Wars movie.

+- Usage

+./0-starwars_characters.js Movie_ID

 - Example